OverkillGuy/literate-wordle/README.md

 Writing up a Python implementation of Wordle using literate programming.

-> Follow along on the journey to implement Wordle in Python using TDD
+> Follow along on the journey to implement Wordle in Python using Behaviour-driven Development techniques.

 ### Dependencies

-- [Python](https://www.python.org/) 3.9 or later, because of the heavy use of typing hints
+- [Python](https://www.python.org/) 3.9 or later (use of typing hints)
 - [Poetry](https://python-poetry.org) package manager, to install development dependencies and generate virtual environment.

-Note that the wordle program itself doesn't need any external dependency, but the way to call that executable as command line tool does depend on Poetry.
+Note that the wordle program itself doesn't use any external dependency, but the way to call that executable as command line tool does depend on Poetry.
+Generating project documentation also requires dependencies.

 ## Literate programming?